calogica/calogica.com/_posts/2020-07-07-season-pass-hierarchical-modelng-r-stan-brms.md

 <img src="/assets/plots/r-mlm-season-pass/season_pass_plot_3-1.png" style="display: block; margin: auto auto auto 0;" />

 Again, customers in the park have the highest percentage of season passes sold in the bundle.
-We could argue that since they’re already showing higher motivation to buy a season pass, the upsell to pass bundled with parking is comparatively easier.
+We could argue that since they’re already showing higher motivation to buy a season pass, the upsell to a pass bundled with parking is comparatively easier.

 Interestingly, almost 60% of customers contacted via email that purchased a season pass bought it as part of the bundle.